 - As reaching sufficient depth auger is pulled out.
 The reinforcement is then inserted into the hole.
 Concreting is done.
-If more than one pile, the beam is constructed which connects the piles and make them act like a single unit.
+If more than one pile, a beam is constructed which connects the piles and makes them act like a single unit.
 The wall is then constructed on the beam.

 Uses of Under-Reamed Piles

 Under-Reamed Piles are generally used to strengthen the foundation in various types of soils such as sandy soils, clay soils as well as expansive soils.

 The following are the condition where reamed piles are used,

 - To control adverse effects of seasonal moisture variations in vast soils such as black cotton soil.